RoboCup-SPL/spl-field-dimensions-validate/Readme.md

 # RoboCup SPL Field Dimensions Validator

-This program is used to validate the `field_dimension.json` files used by the [RoboCup SPL](https://spl.robocup.org/) in 2021.
+This repository defines an exchange format for the dimensions of a soccer field in the [RoboCup SPL](https://spl.robocup.org/) and contains a program to validate files in that format.

 Give `field-validate.py` a list of files on the commandline and it will check all files whether they follow the schema defined by the SPL rules.